Skip to main contentSkip to footer content

 Please note that, if there are extreme weather conditions, the City of San Diego opens more shelter beds.
 Please visit this link for updated information on San Diego's Inclement Weather Shelter Bed availability.

 Wondering how to contact the WHC program?
-Feel free to call us at (619) 388-3211, email us at [email protected], or drop by the Basic Needs Center in T-341 during our open hours on Mondays-Thursdays from 10AM-2PM and Fridays from 10AM-1PM.
+Feel free to call us at (619) 388-3211, email us at [email protected], or drop by the Basic Needs Center in T-341 during our open hours on Mondays-Thursdays from 10AM-2PM.